 Mika's gaze flicked from the sword to his face.
 "You carry a mistake you made, and you shoulder its burden dutifully," her eyes turned solemn.
 "Don't let it define you for the rest of your life Inu-Yasha."

-His name left her lips and he couldn't help but stare at her young face.
+His name left her lips, and he couldn't help but stare at her young face.
 "Why do you speak like you know so much?"

-He was struck by her.
-Inu-Yasha studied her subtly from the corner of her eye.
+He was struck by her, and Inu-Yasha studied her subtly from the corner of her eye.
 She still had the body and height of a girl, though he knew from her age that those would give away soon.
 When her eyes searched his though, he saw wisdom and insight far surpassing her years.
 He was grateful for her presence and nodded as proof of such.

 Inu-Yasha glanced once more into the interior of the healing hut.
 Mrs. Higurashi was holding her new grandson while Souta fingered one of his little kicking feet.
-Kouga and Kagome were watching with wonder and pride that almost left them bursting.
+Kouga and Kagome were watching with awe and pride that almost left them bursting.